ephemery-testnet/ephemery-scripts/README.md

 1. Uninstall the chart: `helm uninstall geth-lighthouse-node`
 2. Identify the PersistentVolumeClaim used by the chart: `kubectl get pvc`
 3. Delete the pvc, e.g. `kubectl delete pvc geth-lighthouse-node-0`.
-4. Install the chart with the latest iteration by setting the value `--set ephermy.iteration=<latest-iteration>`:
+4. Install the chart with the latest iteration by setting the value `--set ephemery.iteration=<latest-iteration>`:

 ## Manual deployment